 Just like when it comes to the question of how much sleep is too much for a newborn, the amount of sleep that’s ‘too much’ for a baby who’s feeling under the weather has less to do with an actual number of hours, and more to do with whether that sleep is getting in the way of feeding times and staying well-hydrated.

 Unlike discussions of newborn sleep, this isn’t because of more long-term concerns about growth.
-Instead, it’s because, in the very short term, missing feedings for sleep during an illness can lead to dehydration, which can be a more serious health concern than his underlying illness.
+Instead, it’s because, in the very short term, missing feedings for sleep during an illness can lead to dehydration, which can be a more serious health concern than their underlying illness.
 Illness can cause a drop in appetite, but it’s still important for sick babies to stay hydrated.
 It is recommended that babies under 6 months old don’t drink water, so all of a young infant’s hydration needs to come from breast milk or formula.
 Babies over 6 months can be offered small amounts of water, but still should get most of their hydration from breast milk or formula.

 Little ones who are sick should be offered breast milk or formula as often as they are when they’re well, and those who have fevers should be offered breast milk or formula even more often.
 Short but frequent feeds can be helpful for keeping hydration up.
 Signs of dehydration, like dark yellow urine, a decrease in wet diapers, dry lips, or fatigue, should be reported to a healthcare provider.
 In addition, signs of more serious dehydration, like no wet diapers for more than 6 hours, listlessness, sunken fontanelles (the soft spots on a baby’s head), tearless cries, or decreasing levels of alertness, should receive immediate medical attention.